The Post-DEI Hollowing Phenomenon™

 Over the past several years, the national climate around diversity, equity, and inclusion has shifted dramatically.
 DEI offices have contracted.
 Programming has quieted.
 Messaging has softened.
 And yet, the students most affected by these shifts—particularly Black students at Predominantly White Institutions—continue to carry experiences that remain unnamed, unacknowledged, and often unseen.

-As a scholar, storyteller, and qualitative researcher, I could feel the gap widening.
+As a scholar, storyteller, and qualitative researcher, I observed the gap widening.

 Students spoke of:

-• and sense of belonging that suddenly felt harder to hold.
+• and a sense of belonging that suddenly felt harder to hold

 What they were describing wasn’t simply a reduction in programming.
-It wasn’t a policy adjustment or a budget cut.
-It was something deeper.
-Something atmospheric.
-Something structural and emotional at the same time.
+It wasn’t merely a policy adjustment or a budget cut.
+It was something deeper—something atmospheric, structural, and emotional at the same time.

-So, like scholars before me who were called to name a truth the world could feel but not articulate,
+So, like scholars before me who were called to name truths that communities could feel but not yet articulate, I created language for the moment.

 Thus, the Post-DEI Hollowing Phenomenon™ was born.